adamfowleruk/groundupdb/README.md

 Creating a database from the ground up in C++ for fun!

-GroundUpDB is an MIT licensed open source database.
+GroundUpDB is an Apache 2.0 licensed open source database.
 It is being created in the open as part of a video blog live coding series on database design and modern C++ by Adam Fowler. @adamfowleruk